Learn how to design a Funeral Order of Service Booklet in Adobe Photoshop with our expert, easy-to-follow video tutorial…

 I add text using the text tool and to present it better I use the line spacing options in the Character Panel.

-In the Order of Service, I add all of the schedule through to day including the different parts of the ceremony and the address information for the other parts of the service.
+In the Order of Service, I add all of the schedule through the day including the different parts of the ceremony and the address information for the other parts of the service.

 On the right hand side I have added the hymns chosen for the service with the lyrics.